 - The Kinesiology facilities include state of the art high tech laboratories for motor learning, biomechanics, exercise physiology, sport performance, and physical therapy/therapeutic exercise and rehabilitation.

 - Several activity spaces are available, including dance, weight training, and gymnastics rooms.
 Outside facilities include a lap pool, tennis courts, jogging trails, sports fields, and aquatic center.

 - Kinesiology majors at Sacramento State have opportunities for unique experiences at the undergraduate level.
 In the Physical Education Concentration, students observe and teach children in both on and off campus field sites.

 - Exercise Science students gain useful experience through their internships at various on and off campus locations.

 - Students interested in Physical Therapy build a valuable background of experience in community hospitals and rehabilitation centers.

 - At the graduate level, students engage in a variety of research projects, both on and off campus in the areas of Exercise Science and Movement Studies.

-Note: Students interested in majoring or minoring in Kinesiology are encouraged to go to the Department of Kinesiology and Health Science Office for an assignment to a faculty advisor.
+Note: Students interested in majoring or minoring in Kinesiology are encouraged to see their faculty advisor or go to the Department of Kinesiology and Health Science Office for an assignment to a faculty advisor.